wajidbaba/global.hackathon/Teams/Octomouse/ABOUT.md

 This is my page
 ===========================

-Hi, i'm Pulpo, and i am proud to present my solo team 'Octomouse'.
+Hi, i'm **Pulpo**, and i am proud to present my solo team 'Octomouse'.
-Octomouse comes from octopus (me) and mouses because two friends (Pinky and The Brain) were going to join me, but they were too busy trying to conquer the world so they couldn't actually join.
+Octomouse comes from octopus (me) and mouses because two friends _(Pinky and The Brain)_ were going to join me, but they were too busy trying to conquer the world so they couldn't actually join.

-It is my very first time in a hackathon!
-And i am very exited about the experience!
+**It is my very first time in a hackathon!** I am very exited about the experience!

 Follow my team on twitter!
 I'm posting updates every now and then! https://twitter.com/phk_nevermore